 All work, including construction, demolition, alteration or repair, involving any building or structure, including those owned or leased by the commonwealth or any of its political subdivisions or authorities, where such work involves the use or handling of asbestos or material containing asbestos, including the disposal of materials containing asbestos and asbestos contaminated waste.
 454 CMR 28.00 also applies to asbestos training, consultation and/or analytical services, including but not limited to:

-Asbestos inspection and hazard assessment services,
+Asbestos inspection and hazard assessment services;

-The preparation of asbestos project designs, asbestos project oversight and/or monitoring,
+The preparation of asbestos project designs, asbestos project oversight and/or monitoring;

-Asbestos training required by 454 CMR 28.00 and
+Asbestos training required by 454 CMR 28.00; and

 Asbestos analysis performed in connection with any of the above services.

+Nothing in 454 CMR 28.00 shall relieve any person from complying with all other applicable federal, state and local laws and regulations, including, but not limited to, 42 U.S.C. § 7412 (Clean Air Act), 40 CFR, Part 61, Subpart M (Asbestos National Emission Standard for Hazardous Air Pollutants) and 310 CMR 7.15 Air Pollution Control, U Asbestos.

 Exceptions.
 The Director of the Department of Labor Standards may grant exceptions to 454 CMR 28.00 in those instances where it is clearly evident that existing conditions prevent compliance, or where compliance will create an undue hardship, but only in circumstances in which granting the exception will maintain the protection of the health and safety of workers and the general public.